 To get the piece of parchment paper to fit in the bottom of your cake pan, cut a square of parchment paper out then place the cake pan on top.
 Use a pencil or pen to trace the bottom of the cake pan.
 Use scissors to cut it out.

-Spread the cake batter in the pan and bake at 350 degrees F for 30 minutes until done.
-You will easily know when your cake is done when you can stick a toothpick in the middle of the cake and the toothpick comes out clean. (*Note, if you use a loaf pan, your baking time may be a little longer.)
+Step 5: Spread the cake batter in the pan and bake at 350º F for 30 minutes until done. (*Note, if you use a loaf pan, your baking time may be a little longer.)

 You can easily omit the nuts and this cake will be nut-free.